 - Milwaukee Rafter Squares and Framing Squares

-Internationally, Milwaukee Tool and its parent company TTI manufacturers many of its cordless power tools and battery-powered products overseas in factories located in China, Vietnam, Mexico, Germany, and the Czech Republic.
+Internationally, Milwaukee Tool and its parent company TTI manufacture many of its cordless power tools and battery-powered products overseas in factories located in China, Vietnam, Mexico, Germany, and the Czech Republic.

 Milwaukee vs Makita in Number of Employees

-Makita employs 18,624 people with 15,490 of them being “overseas” (outside of Japan).
-Their number of employees rose 1,534 versus fiscal 2020 year-end, reflecting fairly strong sales.
-Makita predicts to continue actively hiring and training additional human resources while they expand sales channels in Japan and overseas.
+Makita employs 20,233 people with 16,973 of them being “overseas” (outside of Japan).
+The company expects to continue actively hiring and training additional human resources while they expand sales channels in Japan and overseas.
 Makita also makes very dedicated efforts to respect human rights and ensure good business ethics.
 It’s a big part of their annual report.

 All employees, including part-time employees, are provided with information and training about the Guidelines to the Code of Ethics once a year without fail.
 This also covers overseas subsidiaries and Makita thoroughly emphasizes respect for human rights across the entire Group.